 - Covering the whole PCB with Lichtenberg’s alloy just to prevent copper corrosion

 I hope that you liked this article.
 As always this post/article was supposed to be short but everything went wrong and it is quite long 🙂 .
 It is a part of other project for which I’ve already ordered PCB’s from China.
-When they will arrive I will write a short article about it.
-If you want too see more projects like this one in the near future ,please let me know in the comments below: ↓↓
+When they will arrive I will write a post/short article about it.

 UPDATE: You can read about this project also on: